 LENGTH of event - The length of the equity cash event is no less than one hour and is determined by the table captain before the event starts.

 BUY IN - $20 to $80 with re-buys and add-ons allowed as long as you are less than $80 on table

 EQUITY CASH OUT - Much like a true cash final table you find in casinos you are allowed to do a Equity Cash out every 30 minutes on the clock.
 If you do an equity cash out you are not allowed to reenter the event that you cashed out of.

-PASSING OF CHIPS: You are allowed to pass chips during a cash shootout event as long as they stay on the table
+PASSING OF CHIPS: You are allowed to pass chips during a cash shootout event as long as they stay on the table to any active player.

 In General Oregon Poker Club plays by the TDA Rules.
 There are few exceptions and those will be outlined in the House Rules Section